gonsalisha/Gonsalves/SQL Queries Assignment.md

            [Punjab edit-a-thon Hindi Wikipedia](https://quarry.wmflabs.org/query/11355)
            [Punjab edit-a-thon: Telugu Wikipedia](https://quarry.wmflabs.org/query/11356)

 **Explanation :** The user, Titodutta is querying all the articles created in different languages during the Punjab edit-a-thon.This maybe done to keep a record of all the articles that were created during that time.

+Word count : 354